codacy-open-source-projects-scans/wget/docs/wget2.md

   Force Wget2 to display the progress bar in any verbosity.

   By default, Wget2 only displays the progress bar in verbose mode.
-One may however, want Wget2 to display the progress bar on screen in conjunction with any other verbosity modes like --no-verbose or --quiet.
+One may however, want Wget2 to display the progress bar on screen in conjunction with any other verbosity modes like `--no-verbose` or `--quiet`.
 This is often a desired a property when invoking Wget2 to download several small/large files.
 In such a case, Wget2 could simply be invoked with this parameter to get a much cleaner output on the screen.